-Again, framing matters, since The Pyramids are quite close to Cairo (the oldest parts of Cairo were actually built from the scavenged facade of the Pyramids, and the Sphinx is deteriorating due to pollution).
+Again, framing matters, since The Pyramids are quite close to Cairo (the oldest parts of Cairo were actually built from the scavenged facade of the Pyramids, and the Sphinx is deteriorating due to the modern city's pollution).

 Any time Auckland, New Zealand appears, the Sky Tower is guaranteed to be shown.
 Justified, since it is a 328m (1076ft) structure in a city where there are hardly any 100m+ buildings.
 Locals sometimes use the tower as a compass, since it can be seen from afar and is to the north from most of the city.

 Even within Australia the Harbour Bridge and Opera House are used to define Sydney since they are such iconic parts of the skyline.
 Sometimes they will use Sydney Tower (formerly known as Centrepoint Tower) to change it up.

 As for other cities, Parliament House is used as short hand for Canberra - although often the old Parliament House, which is still more recognisable to many Australians 25 years after the switchover - and, more rarely The Story Bridge for Brisbane, though it's mostly seen in news casts.

 Because Melbourne lacks any landmarks of international stature, the go to iconic image for Melbourne is usually a tram (Melbourne, alone among Australian cities, has an extensive light rail network).
 If the media in question is aimed at Melbournians, expect to see steps at Flinders Street Station or the Arts Centre Tower.
 And a tram.